A building notice cannot be used if the building work is in connection with a building that:

 In these instances, a Full Plans application is required.

-To apply for a Building Notice you will need to submit the appropriate application form and fee.
+To apply for a Building Notice you will need to submit the appropriate application form.
 You can download the application form here or for further advice please contact the Building Control team.

 Building Notices can save you time and money as you do not have to prepare and submit detailed plans.
 They were designed to enable those responsible for carrying out the building work, and who are capable of doing so in compliance with the Building Regulations, to do so without the benefit of detailed plans and specification.